-In the building and renovating world, you’re required to meet a number of different standards in the construction of a home or commercial building.
+In the building and renovating world, you’re required to meet many different standards in the construction of a home or commercial building.

 Compliance standards tend to cover two main areas: performance and safety.
-These standards are set by the Australian Building Codes Board, and outlined in the National Construction Code.
-They cover a range of aspects of a build, including your windows.
+These standards are set by the Australian Building Codes Board and outlined in the National Construction Code.
+They include a range of aspects of a build, including your windows.

 When your home or other structure doesn’t meet these standards, it’s deemed to be “non-compliant”.
-There are several potential consequences of non-compliance, so in this post, we’ve outlined the key consequences of using non-compliant windows.
+There are several potential consequences of non-compliance, so in this post, we’ve outlined the critical implications of using non-compliant windows.
 We also discuss our key tip for ensuring that you avoid the headache of non-compliance by choosing compliant windows in the first place.

 A number of window compliance rules are concerned with safety.

 Another example of compliance standards that deal with safety is bushfire ratings.
 Thanks to Australia’s dry, drought-prone climate, bushfires are a regular summer feature.
-Bushfire compliance standards require homes to have windows that meet certain minimum requirements in terms of materials and design.
-These minimum requirements vary depending on the location of your home, and are designed to help protect it against the threat of bushfire.
+Bushfire compliance standards require homes to have windows that meet specific minimum requirements concerning materials and design.
+These minimum requirements vary depending on the location of your home and are designed to help protect it against the threat of bushfire.